On the Quantization-Dequantization Correspondence for (co)Poisson Hopf Algebras: (Co)Poisson Hopf monoids and their (de)quantization

 Also in this case, we denote the above assignments by $\mathcal{D}_\pm^\Phi$ to indicate their dependencies on the unique algebraic morphism $g\colon \mathbb{K}\to \overline{GT}(\mathbb{K})$ depending on the Drinfeld associator $\Phi$.

 \begin{theorem} The following assignments are functors

 \end{theorem}

 \begin{proof} By definition of all of the functors, the underlying elements in $\C$ are not changed, so the assignments of the underlying morphisms are well-defined.
 The Hopf structures (resp. (co)Poisson Hopf structures) are built upon infinite sums of algebraic (i.e. concatenations) combinations of the old ones.
-This means in particular that every morphism respects these combinations. \end{proof}
+This means in particular that every morphism respects these combinations.
+Alternatively, one can use the results contained in Sections \ref{Subsubsec: FunctorialityI} and \ref{Subsubsec: FunctorialityII} to see that all the involved assignments on the level of objects are naturally isomorphic to concatenations of functors and compute the assignment on the level of morphisms, which turns out to be the identity. \end{proof}